mistsys/proto-siem/README.md

 After this step enable respective subsciptions, search through ES management console and create index for "authlog-","vpcflowlog-","cloudtrail-".
 Import the dashboard templates provided and visualize data.

+## Lambda Subscriptions

+1. CloudTrail logs log-group on CloudWatch ships logs directly to the function that can be autocreated with the edit above, Use option "Subscribe to AWS Lambda" and choose filter pattern as CloudTrail Logs
+2. After configuring a CloudWatch log group to receive authentication logs, choose "Stream To AWS Lambda" option and select FunctionToIngestSSHLogs as the target.
+This function publishes logs to another log group on CloudWatch with the function name /aws/lambda/FunctionToIngestSSHLogs, Stream this to the Lambda function that ships logs to elastic search.
+Configure the filter as "notification"
+3. After configuring a CloudWatch log group to receive VPC Flow Logs, choose "Stream To AWS Lambda" option and select FunctionToIngestVPCFlowLogs as the target.
+This function publishes logs to another log group on CloudWatch with the function name /aws/lambda/FunctionToIngestVPCFlowLogs, Stream this to the Lambda function that ships logs to elastic search.
+Configure the filter as "notification"
+4. The Lambda functions SIEMFunctionToUpdateThreatFeed.py and SIEMFunctionToFetchGeoIPData.py require CloudWatch rules to be enabled that can trigger these functions on a scheduled basis.
+5. SIEMFunctionForESDataRetention.py requires additional policies that grant the lambda function access to make changes to the ES domain.
+6. If you choose to use the functionality provided by SIEMFunctionToIngestCloudWatchEvents.py, configure rules which listen for specific calls as listed in the function and this requires an IAM role to make changes to security group or the ACL.

 ## Additional Deployment Notes

 The above steps must be followed in a specific order for the Elastic Search to identify mapping associations correctly.
 The Threat Feed subscription can be customized further.
 GeoIP data requires subscription and this solution makes use of [IPStack](https://ipstack.com/documentation), for evaluation you can work with the free API Access Key that grants upto 10000 requests per month or a paid subscription can offer better options about IP reputation and be integrated into Threat Feed analysis.
+It is required for the templates to be set up on Kibana before shipping logs to ES.

 ## Contributors